Welcome to the AngelSense Blog

 Added Protection During High Anxiety Times

-Sudden changes to schedules, canceled events, and school being shut down can all result in a higher level of stress and anxiety for your child with autism or special needs.
+Sudden changes to schedules can result in a higher level of stress and anxiety for your child with autism or special needs.
 They can also pick up on the overall non-stop worrying and conversations about the news.
 Anxiety, as well as boredom, are known triggers for wandering episodes and why it’s important, now more than ever, to make sure to use your AngelSense GPS device at home.

 It’s also important to watch out for regression.
-If your child hasn’t eloped in a long time, be cautious that the added stress, new routine, and canceled therapy sessions could spark unpredictable behaviors.
-Make sure to be on high alert, especially during the first few weeks as this is unchartered territory for everyone.
+If your child hasn’t eloped in a long time, be cautious that the added stress and new routine could spark unpredictable behaviors.
+Make sure to be on high alert, especially during the first few weeks while they’re adjusting.

-The added anxiety and restlessness has some of our children with autism displaying behaviors we’ve never seen before.
+The prolonged time at home could add anxiety and restlessness that has some children with autism displaying behaviors we’ve never seen before.
 You can’t be too careful when dealing with times that are so unexpected and unknown to us.

-On top of all of this, you are most likely under pressure to work remotely, entertaining or helping your other children with online classes, preparing lunch, doing laundry, and everything else an extended stay at home requires.
-Having an extra set of eyes on your child is crucial when you can’t give them your full attention all day.
+On top of all of this, you are most likely under pressure to work remotely, entertaining or helping your other children with online classes, preparing lunch, doing laundry, and everything else having your children at home requires.
+Having an extra set of eyes on your child with special needs is crucial when you can’t give them your full attention all day.